Autodesk/revit-ifc/README.md

 - 2023
 - ... *(will expand as more versions are released)*

-In addition to Label, please indicate at beginning of Issue text the exact incremental versions of Revit (e.g. 2022.1) and open source IFC Addin (e.g. 22.3.0.0)
+### Issue Status

-**Issue Status** (set by Autodesk Developers)
+(set by Autodesk Developers)
-- Rejected
+- rejected
-- In Progress (a formal bug has been filed internally.
+- in progress (a formal bug has been filed internally.
 No formal commitment on when/how)
 - Cannot Reproduce (unable to reproduce the error on our side)
-- Duplicate (will try to link to similar Issues)
+- duplicate (will try to link to similar Issues)
+- feedback (additional feedback from the reporter is required)
-- Fixed
+- fixed
 - Triage (initial state of labeling and determining priority)

 Ideally, each Issue should include a Type, Component, and Version Label from the reporting user.
 The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
-Later, the developer will add the Issue to a Milestone to indicate the version it was addressed/fixed.
-These Labels and Milestones will make it easier to track Issues and their resolutions from both end user and developer sides.
 Developers may also add an internal Autodesk Jira number/link to an Issue, but this is for internal reference and tracking only and not accessible to the general public.

 ## License
 The Revit IFC open source uses the Lesser General Public License version 2.0 (LGPLv2).
 It relies on ANTLR 4 which uses the BSD license.
 It also includes Autodesk.SteelConnections.ASIFC.DLL, which is a proprietary file owned by Autodesk and licensed under the Autodesk Terms of Use.
 By using this DLL, you agree to the Autodesk Terms of Use (https://www.autodesk.com/company/terms-of-use/en/general-terms) and the Autodesk Privacy Statement (https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement).
 You may only use this DLL with the Revit IFC open-source project.
 Autodesk.SteelConnections.ASIFC.DLL is provided as-is.